whdudal1217/whdudal1217/README.md

 - 👋 Hi, I’m @whdudal1217
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning javascript & git & spring
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...